Hector Nicol: Influence

-His influence was important on Scotland's more recent crop of comedians including Billy Connolly, Des Clarke and Elaine C. Smith.

-There are many other famous people who have stated they are fans of Hector including Sean Connery, John Barrowman and Tommy Sheridan.
+Nicol's influence was important on Scotland's more recent crop of comedians including Billy Connolly, Des Clarke and Elaine C. Smith.
+Other famous people who have stated they are fans of Hector include Sean Connery, John Barrowman and Tommy Sheridan.

 Personal life

-Nicol had three sons, two of whom died tragically.
+Nicol married Delina (Lena) P. Sweetman in 1948 and they had three sons together, two of whom died tragically.
 One choked to death while eating, while another was murdered in a senseless attack.
 Stephen Nicol, age 19, was stabbed to death by a 15-year-old boy at a bus stop in Edinburgh on 8 June 1973.
 At trial, it was revealed that the perpetrator, George Riddell, was not motivated by any greed or anger, but had simply decided to stab someone.
 David Brand, Lord Brand sentenced Riddell to indefinite detention for the murder of Stephen Nicol, who had suffered from a chronic illness.
 Nicol nearly left the entertainment business after his son's murder.

 Nicol, who suffered from angina, died at his home in Edinburgh, at the age of 64.
+He was survived by his wife of thirty-seven years, Lena (1922-2013) and his one surviving son.